Concentrate Pen Guide

 Concentrate Pen Batteries

-Like atomizers, the batteries utilized by concentrate pens commonly feature 510 threading, meaning they can be interchanged and used with multiple different atomizers and attachments (even outside of their specific brand/model).
+Like atomizers, the batteries utilized by dab pens commonly feature 510 threading, meaning they can be interchanged and used with multiple different atomizers and attachments (even outside of their specific brand/model).
 Aside from slight variations in voltage level and amperage (900mAh, 1100mAh, and 1300mAh), as well as different colors options, all batteries are designed to serve the same purpose: to power the pen's heating element.

 Variable Voltage Batteries

-Batteries that give users the ability to choose between multiple heat settings and voltage options are becoming more and more popular.
+Vape pen batteries that give users the ability to choose between multiple heat settings and voltage options are becoming more and more popular.
 Depending on the manufacturer, temperature/voltage settings can be toggled by pressing the power button consecutively three times, or controlled through a dial located at the base of the battery.
 Variable voltage batteries can typically be set between 2.7v - 4.8v, or between 350°F - 430°F on temperature controlled units.

 Other Portable Devices For Concentrates